x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/clients-and-mobile-in-exchange-online/outlook-for-ios-and-android/outlook-for-ios-and-android-configuration-with-microsoft-intune.md

 The Intune portal enables administrators to easily deploy these settings to Outlook for iOS and Android via App Configuration Policies.

-The following steps will allow you to create an app configuration policy.
+The following steps allow you to create an app configuration policy.
 After the configuration policy is created, you can assign its settings to groups of users.

 > [!NOTE]
 > Intune notifies the enrolled device to check in with the Intune service for policy changes.
 The notification times vary, including immediately up to a few hours.
 For more information, please see [Common questions, issues, and resolutions with device policies and profiles in Microsoft Intune](https://docs.microsoft.com/intune/device-profile-troubleshoot#how-long-does-it-take-for-devices-to-get-a-policy-profile-or-app-after-they-are-assigned).